Charl-AI/Solstice/README.md

 # Solstice

 Solstice is a library for constructing modular and structured deep learning experiments in JAX.
-Built with [Equinox](https://docs.kidger.site/equinox/).
-Designed for researchers to flexibly create and scale experiments, filling the same niche for Equinox as [Jaxline](https://github.com/deepmind/jaxline) for Haiku, [Scenic](https://github.com/google-research/scenic) for Flax, and [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/) for Pytorch.
+Built with [Equinox](https://docs.kidger.site/equinox/), but designed for full interoparability with JAX neural network libraries e.g. Stax, Haiku, Flax, Optax etc...

-The fundamental idea behind this project is to represent the init/apply pattern typically used in JAX and functional programming within a familiar Pythonic class structure (i.e. `__init__()` and `__call__()`), this enables us to use design principles such as dependency inversion to loosen the coupling of our program while retaining immutability and other functional programming advantages.
+**Why use Solstice in a world with Flax/Haiku/Objax/...?** Solstice is *not* a neural network framework.
+It is a system for **organising** JAX code, with a small library of sane defaults for common use cases (think [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/), but for JAX).
 The library itself is simple and flexible, leaving most important decisions to the user - we aim to provide high-quality examples to demonstrate the different ways you can use this flexibility.

-## API
+## Whole API

-Solstice is essentially a library of 4 abstractions that help you organise your code.
+Solstice has 4 abstractions that help you organise your code.
 We provide some implementations which can be used for basic cases, but if you need more flexibility, it is trivial to write your own.
 Solstice is just a small library on top of Equinox, so you can feel free to write pure JAX code and mix-and-match with other libraries.
 If you understand JAX/Equinox, you understand Solstice.

 ### Abstractions (these are `ABC`s, so they specify an interface you should implement by subclassing the abstract class)